Last Updated 1/30/19

 Why My Blog Name is “Weird”

 In the context of this blog, Pearls symbolizes the truth and Swine symbolizes the lie and I’d always rather have truth over lies, i.e. Pearls Before Swine.
-I will also never force anyone to accept the truth or “cast my pearls before swine.”
+I will never force anyone to accept the truth or “cast my pearls before swine.”
 That is, I will not stone you, condemn you, or force you to accept anything I have to offer.
 You have your own life and your own choices.
 I only hope to inspire positive change in some way.
 I only hope to choose one and in choosing at least one, I’ve done my job.

 Pearls Before Swine is my personal constant reminder to always show love, to never judge and to never compromise my integrity.